jimken123/soda/steps_versioned_docs/version-v0.16.0/StructuredData/ToIDX.md

 ---
 title: ToIDX Step | Structured Data Connector Documentation
 sidebar_label: ToIDX
 description: Write an entity to a stream in IDX format..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, StructuredData]
 hide_title: true
 hide_table_of_contents: true